13 Twin Mama Purchases I Loved (with Links!)

 2. Graco DuetConnect Swing + Bouncer

 A must for twins.
 Being able to see both babies at the same time gave me so much peace of mind during naps and nights.
-It’s also helpful for figuring out which baby is crying because their leg is stuck between the crib slats before you walk in.
+It’s also helpful for figuring out which baby is crying because their leg is stuck between the crib slats before you walk in to a dark room to soothe them.

 5. Honest Sleep Sacks